 As with the start of every September in Vermont, the warm days of summer are quickly transitioning into cool fall breezes.
 But before summer is completely behind us, let’s take the time to enjoy a refreshing bowl of chilled soup.

 What does one do with so many cucumbers, if not make pickles?
-They don’t store for long and they don’t freeze.
+They don’t store for long, and they don’t freeze.
 We don’t really cook them here either.
 People think having too much zucchini is a problem, but at least you have options there.
-Cucumbers on the other hand, need some creativity and quick.
+Cucumbers, on the other hand, need some creativity and quickness.

-You should consider the recipe below as a base.
-Puree it together, taste, then take it wherever you want to go.
-I increased the mint, sugar and jalapeno quite a bit, but realize that’s not everyone’s taste.
+Consider the recipe below as a base.
+Puree it together, taste it, then take it wherever you want to go.
+I increased the mint, sugar, and jalapeno quite a bit but realize that’s not everyone’s taste.

 - For the soup: